 1979 Honda XL500S – Tank 1

-So progress has been a bit slow but things are coming along and after another trade me purchase the frame may have a new petrol tank.
-The original XL tank that came with the bike had no fuel cap was missing the tap and I didn’t really like the “look” of it.
+So progress has been a bit slow but things are coming along and after another trade me purchase, the frame may now have a new petrol tank.
+The original XL tank that came with the bike had no fuel cap, was dented quite badly, was missing the tap and I didn’t really like the “look” of it.
 Trying to envision what another tank would actually look like, without photoshop or a similar image editor, has been quite hard but then you also have to consider the practical things like:

 - How its mounted to the frame